 Products of the research: The data will consist of organismal specimen collections (including arthropods, plants, and microbes), genetic and genomic sequence data, ecological measurements, geospatial layers, and subsequent analyses and archives of all data.
 The effective transmission of data from field, to laboratory, and analyses, will be handled through a data management pipeline involving online tools and portals to upload, share and collaborate between participants.

 1) Physical specimens: For the macroecological (quantitative community) component of the work we expect to collect microbes in excess of several million specimens; arthropods in excess of several hundred thousand specimens of 300-400 arthropod species in 15+ orders (10 sites, with replicate plots, multiple methods and temporal samplings).
+I think we can say that we will retain barcode reference specimens.
+For metabarcoding I do not see us getting away without destructive sampling

 2) Digital images & morphological data/ metadata: Size measurements (to the nearest mm) will be taken for quantitative community analyses, using taxon specific regressions to estimate body mass.
 Images will be taken of all macro-organisms to be added to the reference collection, including those that will be processed for metagenomics.

 3) Genetic data: We have developed next generation sequencing based tools for rapid, cost efficient and large scale analysis of arthropod communities, applying Illumina sequencing to: both multi-locus phylogenetic and taxonomic analyses based on a comprehensive barcode reference library for Hawaiian arthropod taxa; and metabarcoding for qualitative and quantitative analyses of the species composition in mixed arthropod samples.
 We will generate sequence information for mixed arthropod community samples, collected across elevation and precipitation gradients on the Hawaiian Archipelago.
 The samples will be roughly presorted taxonomically and grouped into different body size classes to allow abundance estimates.
 Using a combination of amplicon sequencing and PCR free approaches, we will estimate species richness, species turnover and possibly species abundances across the precipitation gradient.
 Mitochondrial COI and nuclear ribosomal 28s or 18s rDNA amplicons will be used.
-The previously generated reference database and community phylogeny will assist in taxon identification, but also the assembly of genomic sequence information.
+The previously generated reference database and community phylogeny will assist in taxon identification

 4) Geographical data: Candidate sites will be selected in GIS using layers for geological, environmental, land use and ownership, and remotely sensed biological attributes.
 Metadata will be compiled and archived with geographic shapefiles.
 Within collecting locales, we will record precise geographical data.